jxnblk/blog/src/posts/the-modern-front-end-design-system.md

 This doesn't attempt to cover every aspect of a design system, and there is always room for experimentation and exploration, so please take this as more of a starting point rather than a definitive list of tools to use.
-Full disclosure: I've work on or with many of the tools listed in this post, and this reflects my own *personal opinions*.
+Full disclosure: I've worked on or with many of the tools listed in this post, and this reflects my own *personal opinions*.
 Don't sweat it if you're not using any of these, this is merely one perspective on the matter.

 ## What do you mean by *modern*?